The Dynamic Remodeling Method is a non-surgical approach to treating pectus deformities using Dynamic Chest Compression (DCC) brace and exercises.

 WHEN TO TAKE THE BRACE OFF

-You should remove the brace when you’re showering, swimming, or participating in a contact sport like basketball, football, soccer, etc. However, you must remember to put the brace on immediately after you’re finished with the contact activity.
+You should remove the brace when you’re showering, swimming, or participating in a contact sport like basketball, football, soccer, etc. However, it would be best if you remembered to put the brace on immediately after finishing the contact activity.

 CAN YOU USE DYNAMIC REMODELING WITHOUT CONSULTING WITH ORTHOPECTUS IN BRAZIL?